technototes/CenterStage2023/Twenty403/src/main/java/org/firstinspires/ftc/twenty403/subsystems/OdoAccuracy.md

 $x^2 + y^2 = 3309^2 =  10949481$

 Metal chassis is 31.2cm wide
-The drivebase axles are 33.6cm apart
+The drive base axles are 33.6cm apart

 Measured "outer" pod is 17.8cm x 5.2cm from center Measured "inner" pod is 7.6cm x 4.9cm from center